iyobo/jollofjs/readme.md

 # JollofJS

-The tastiest **NodeJS Application Framework** you ever ate.
+The tastiest **NodeJS Application Framework** you'll ever eat.

 ![jollof Logo](https://raw.github.com/iyobo/jollofjs/master/images/jollof.png)

 ## Key Features

 - **Convention over configuration**
 ...Because you have better things to do with your time.
 But JollofJS is still very configurable.

 - **Full support for ES7 Async/Await**
 Free yourself from the oppressive/convoluted regime of callbacks and use awesome yieldables/awaitables through ES6 Promises, and Async Await.
 Powered by KoaJS.